ChristianHering/Sudoku/docs/README.md

 Sudoku
 ===========

-This repository holds a golang implementation of sudoku that could be hosted on a web server.
+This package implements all the functionality to make a sudoku game, board generator, etc.

 It provides: